- Your Child's Progress

 How often will I receive reports on my child’s work?

 We produce formal, detailed reports on your child’s school work once a year.
-Progress reports will also be sent out during the year.
+Progress reports will also be sent out on three occasions during the year.

 When are Parents’ Evenings held?